INTERVIEW: Ronit Plank: Multi-Genre Writer & Podcast Host

 Staff Interviewer

-Morgan Baker is an award-winning writer and professor at Emerson College.
-Her memoir Emptying the Nest: Getting Better at Goodbyes (Ten16 Press) is about identity, change, and mental health.
-Other work is featured in The New York Times Magazine, The Boston Globe Magazine, Motherwell, The Brevity Blog, Talking Writing, The Bark, Cognoscenti, among many regional and national publications.
-She is managing editor of The Bucket.
-She is the mother of two adult daughters, and lives with her husband and two dogs in Cambridge, where she also quilts and bakes.
+Morgan Baker writes about reinventing yourself, learning how to handle loss, and emerging from depression in her award-winning memoir Emptying the Nest: Getting Better at Good-byes (Ten16 Press).
+Other work can be found in the Boston Globe Magazine, The New York Times Magazine, The Martha’s Vineyard Times, Dorothy Parker’s Ashes, Grown & Flown, Motherwell and the Brevity Blog, among others.
+She teaches at Emerson College and is managing editor of The Bucket.
+She is the mother of two adult daughters and lives with her husband and two Portuguese water dogs in Cambridge, Mass.
+She is an avid quilter and baker.

 6 comments for “INTERVIEW: Ronit Plank: Multi-Genre Writer & Podcast Host